weaselers/quora/README.md

 ## Load Embeddings

 Two embedding matrices have been used.
 Glove, and paragram.
-The mean of the two is used as the final embedding matrix
+The mean of the two is used as the final embedding matrix.
-# missing entries in the embedding are set using np.random.normal so we have to seed here too
+Missing entries in the embedding are set using np.random.normal so we have to seed here too

 ## Use Stratified K Fold to improve results